How to use dates and times in Google Sheets formulas

 Live example in Sheets

-Go to this spreadsheeet for a live version of the above data that you can study and use anywhere you would like.
+Go to this spreadsheet for a live version of the above data, so that you can study and use them anywhere you like.